ChrisY1k/Active-Directory-Home-Lab/docs/07-powershell-user-automation.md

    # Create a user in Finance department
    .\NewUserOnboard.ps1 -FirstName "Alex" -LastName "Rivera" -Department "Finance"

-Expected output (example): Attempting to create user: jlee (Jess Lee) Password will be set to: TempPass123!
+Expected output (example):
+- Attempting to create user: jlee (Jess Lee)
+- Password will be set to: TempPass123!
-User jlee created successfully!
+- User jlee created successfully!
-User added to group: HR-FullAccess
+- User added to group: HR-FullAccess

 Security Notes

-The lab password ("TempPass123!") is intentionally simple — in production, use strong, random passwords or integrate with a password manager
+- The lab password ("TempPass123!") is intentionally simple — in production, use strong, random passwords or integrate with a password manager.
-The script uses -ChangePasswordAtLogon $true so users must change their password on first login (security best practice) Always run scripts as a Domain Admin account
+- The script uses -ChangePasswordAtLogon $true so users must change their password on first login (security best practice).
+- Always run scripts as a Domain Admin account.

 Next: 08-file-share-permissions.md